tbumi/glacier-upload/README.md

 completed.

 ```
-glacier archive get VAULT_NAME JOB_ID FILE_NAME
+glacier inventory get VAULT_NAME JOB_ID
 ```

-### Deleting an archive, deleting an upload, creating/deleting a vault etc.
+### Deleting an archive, deleting an upload job, creating/deleting a vault, etc.

-Anything that is not listed above can be done using the AWS CLI.
+All jobs other than uploading an archive and requesting/downloading an inventory or archive can be done using the AWS CLI.
 Those functionalities are not implemented here to avoid duplication of work, and minimize maintenance efforts of this package.

 ## Contributing